 A domain authority around 30 is a realistic score for blogs to aim at.

 I know for a fact that I can improve on the content.
-I started this blog by creating a lot of low content pages to fill up the lists and I believe that they are hurting my growth.
+I started this blog by creating many low-content pages to fill up the lists, and I believe they are hurting my growth.

 Note to Self